-Information on the Company can be found on the Company's website at www.korvest.com.au; and a copy of the Corporate Governance Statement and its associated documents at www.korvest.com.au/investors/corporate-governance/.
+Information on the Company can be found on the Company's website at www.korvest.com.au; and a copy of the Corporate Governance Statement and its associated documents at Corporate Governance.

 The Board is committed to ensuring that shareholders are informed of all non-confidential material matters.
 It accomplishes this through: